FriendsOfSymfony/FOSHttpCache/doc/contributing.rst

 The functional test suite by default uses PHP’s built-in web server.
 If you have PHP 5.4 or newer, simply run with the default configuration.

-If you want to run the tests on PHP 5.3, you need to configure a web server listening on localhost:8080 that points to the folder ``tests/Functional/Fixtures/web``.
+If you want to run the tests on HHVM_, you need to configure a web server listening on localhost:8080 that points to the folder ``tests/Functional/Fixtures/web`` and start a `HHVM FastCGI server`_.

-If you want to run the tests on HHVM_, you need to configure a web server and start a `HHVM FastCGI server`_.

 To run the functional tests: